yal067/cse15l-lab-reports/Lab1.md

 - Here are some examples that you can try:

 1. ```pwd```

+(This command basically prints current working directory)

 2. ```ls```

+(This command lists the files and folders in the given path)

 3. ```ls -lat```

+(

 4. ```ls -a```

 5. ```cat /home/linux/ieng6/cs15lwi23/public/hello.txt```

+(This command prints the contents of files in the given path)

 Here is the example of what these commands should be look like:

 ![Image](Screen Shot 2023-01-14 at 22.00.17.png)

+By typing serveral simple letters, you can easily access the content of some files that saved in the computer.
+Those above are all interesting and useful commands that you should try!

 - Finally, if you want to log out of your remote connecting in your terminal, try using these:
 1. press Ctrl-D
 2. type ```exit```
+（Either one of these steps can log out of your remote connecting easily!)